Scard Family

 who was attacked in the performance of his duty as a Custom's Officer in the Isle of Wight.

-William & Maria could have moved here during this time.
+William & Maria could have moved here during this time following their marriage.

-It is not known if the article is relevant.
+William does not mention his occupation in his Will (1832) It is not yet proven if the article is relevant.

 1824: William's grandfather Thomas Scard [the Elder] died testate, buried at Eling 29th January 1824 at the recorded age of